-Students earning a minor in Sustainable Community Development examine issues of inequality and social transformation in the local, regional, and global communities in order to bring marginalized groups back to the table (or maybe to the table for the first time), with an emphasis on building dialogue and collaboration across groups.
+Students earning an emphasis in Sustainable Community Development examine issues of inequality and social transformation in the local, regional, and global communities in order to bring marginalized groups back to the table (or maybe to the table for the first time), with an emphasis on building dialogue and collaboration across groups.
 The Sustainable Community Development focus prepares students with applied sociological fieldwork and service learning engagements in order to prepare change-agents who, as advocates for the marginalized, can serve as catalysts for change through their experience addressing social inequalities.
-For information on Major in Sociology with emphasis in Sustainable Community Development, see Sociology.